 * SCIENCE NOTES: As discussed by an article from BBC WORLD Online ("One In 10 Children Has 'AIDS Defence'" by James Gallagher, 29 September 2016), a study suggests that a tenth of of children have an immune system that stops them from developing AIDS.
 An untreated HIV infection will kill 60% of children within two and a half years; but according to the study, in a subset of the children, the immune systems were "keeping calm", which prevented them being undermined by HIV.

-The researchers analysed the blood of 170 children from South Africa who were HIV-positive, had never had anti-retroviral therapy, and yet had not developed AIDS.
+The researchers analyzed the blood of 170 children from South Africa who were HIV-positive, had never had anti-retroviral therapy, and yet had not developed AIDS.
 Tests showed they had tens of thousands of human immunodeficiency viruses in every milliliter of their blood.
 That would normally send their immune system into overdrive, trying to fight the infection, or simply make them seriously ill, but they were perfectly fine.
 Professor Philip Goulder -- one of the researchers involved in the study, from the University of Oxford -- said: "Essentially, their immune system is ignoring the virus as far as possible.
 Waging war against the virus is in most cases the wrong thing to do."

 HIV is insidious, using the immune response against itself by infecting white blood cells, one of the fundamental components of the immune system.
 An active immune response against HIV simply gives the virus more targets, leading to the eventual collapse of the immune system, and the death of the host from opportunistic infections.
 The way the 10% of children cope with the virus has close similarities to the way more than 40 non-human primate species cope with "simian immunodeficiency virus (SIV)".
 According to Goulder: "Natural selection has worked in these cases, and the mechanism is very similar to the one in these kids that don't progress."